We are excited to have you join us. Our main concern is to ensure you have a smooth transition to 1st year Computer

 You should have by now activated your UWin ID account and then your Computer Science account (which you can do at: https://auth.cs.uwindsor.ca/)

-Each course is linked to Blackboard Learn.
-Once you log in to Blackboard, you can see a list of all your classes and access each one.
-Each course should have a course syllabus.
+Each course is linked to BrightSpace.
+Once you log in to Brightspace, you can see a list of all your classes and access each one.
+Each course should have a course syllabus provided which cannot be changed after the add/drop period is over.

-All 1st year students (with the exception of degree completion students) beginning in Fall 2022 should be registered into COMP1000 + LAB; COMP1400 + LAB; MATH1250 + LAB; Elective 1 & Elective 2.
+All 1st year students (with the exception of degree completion students) beginning in Winter 2023 should be registered into COMP1000 + LAB; COMP1400 + LAB; MATH1250 + LAB; Elective 1 & Elective 2.
 If you are NOT registered in these COMP and MATH courses yet, please register now.

 The School of Computer Science website contains a lot of helpful information for you to ensure you are successful.
 Much of that information is under Academic Planning Resources and Technical Resources.
 You should refer to these two pages often.

 Should you have any questions/concerns at all, please contact the Undergraduate Program Secretary (Guru) Ms Tina Palmer by messaging her on Microsoft Teams or sending her an e-mail at CSINFO@uwindsor.ca - PLEASE INCLUDE YOUR FULL NAME AND STUDENT NUMBER.
 Requests may also be sent to email@example.com or message Margaret Garabon on Teams.